dutradda/asyncapi-python/docs/gcloud-pubsub/python-specification.md

 This specification don't declares subscribers.
 It is intentional because google pubsub can accept multiple subscribers with differents channel names on the same topic.

-We will use the `channels_subscribes` argument of the subscriber runner to set the pubsub subscription.
+We will use the `channels-subscribes` argument of the subscriber runner to set the pubsub subscription.

 ```bash
 {!./src/gcloud_pubsub/py_spec_subscriber.sh!}